 Branches:

 Olin Health Center,

-Room 334
+Room 334 355-2310

-224 Brody (also MECCA, the
+224 Brody (also MECCA, the a tom horners of

 Multi-Ethnic Counseling

-Center Alliance)
+Center Alliance) 353-5305

-353-5305

-S36 Wonders Hall

-355-6568

-The Counseling Center, an integral part of the campus community, provides developmental, career, psychological, and mental health counseling to students who may profit from such assistance.
+The Counseling Center provides developmental, career, psychological, and mental health counseling to students who may profit from such assistance.
 In addition, the Center offers consultation to faculty, staff and students.

-The five major types of counseling activities are personalsocial counseling, career development counseling, consultation, outreach, and preventive education.
+Counseling services include: personal-social counseling, career development counseling, consultation, outreach and preventive education, and referrals.
 Assistance is provided individually or in group settings.
 Some concerns are served through specialized groups, seminars or workshop approaches.
-The Self-Management Laboratory, another service of the Center, offers assistance in assessment and alteration of specific behaviors.
+The Self-Management Laboratory provides resources for students considering self-directed behavioral changes.

 Complete testing services are provided for students who are working with a counselor in the assessment of their personal attributes.
-In addition, national group tests such as the Graduate Record Exam, Medical College Admissions Tests, and Law School Admissions Tests, are administered.
-Applications and information are available in the Testing Office, 207 Student Services Building.
+In addition, national group tests such as the Graduate Record Exam, Medical College Admissions Test, and Law School Admissions Test, are administered.
+Applications and information are available in the Testing Office, 207 Student Services.